Lodge Manufacturing has made cast-iron cookware for over one hundred years. What makes them stand out as the world leader in cast-iron cookware?

 - Millennials concerned about food safety consider cooking with cast-iron and enamelware as a healthy alternative to non-stick and bare metal cookware.

-Lastly if you are looking for a new pan Lodge Manufacturing make great cookware that will look and improve with age and it fun to use.
+Lastly, if you are looking for a new pan Lodge Manufacturing makes great cookware that will look and improve with age and it fun to use.
 Still not convinced, read our article on Lodge skillets and griddles.

 Have you enjoyed the article?
 We really don’t think you can go wrong with any Lodge cast iron cookware.
 If you’re interested in cast iron cookery then you may find our other articles on cast iron enjoyable and we also have an interesting section on vintage/antique cast iron.